CarCharging Logo

 An informational site on how to charge your North American electric vehicle (EV) at home, on trips, or at your destination.
-Following are the top quick recommendations, see the index below for more questions and answers.
+Following are the top quick recommendations, scroll down to see the index below for more questions and answers.

 The Tesla Supercharger network is still by far the most reliable fast charging network in North America.
 The Rivian network is also highly reliable (but much smaller).
 Your in-car navigation system should show you where you can charge, if not, use the next two sites below.